KISD Elementary Student Handbook

 Afternoon Transportation and Dismissal

-All Pre K and Head Start students are to be picked up at 2:00 p.m. in the bus lane at the back of the building.
+All Pre K and Headstart parents must enter the campus from Hwy.
+259 in order for your car tag to be read.
+PK and HS students are to be picked up at 2:45 in the bus lane at the back of the building.

 Students riding KISD transportation must have a bus card on file with the transportation office.
 Bus cards will be provided at registration or from the school office.
 Students are allowed to ride only one afternoon bus.
 If your child is not able to ride their assigned afternoon bus, they will need to be picked up.